COMP523FA2020/Overview/journal.md

 - Check out new branches over using git stash
 - Pull request and code reviews are situational, depending on the impact of the code changes
 - Give team members 24 hours to review pull requests and code reviews

-**8/28/20 Weekly Group Meeting**

-**Went through Git Collaboration:**

--	Talked about git flow vs truck-based development (pros and cons of each)
--	We are going to use a trunk-based development workflow
--	There would be 1 master branch, and anytime someone wants to work on a new feature, they would check out a branch
--	When the feature branch is finished, they would rebase the master branch before merging in the feature branch
--	The workflow layout that we are following: https://www.endoflineblog.com/oneflow-a-git-branching-model-and-workflow
--	We aren’t going to focus much on release branches and hotfixes
--	Code review are required for every commit, and pull requests are required for every push
--	Look at a code review within 48 hours; let the team know if you can’t get to it

-**Went through Code Style:**

--	Everyone agreed with the Code Style suggestions from last meeting
--	In addition to JavaScript Standard Style, we are also going to use ESLint (eslint.org)

-**Next steps:**

--	Thomas has finished a description of the project, other team members should review it before adding it to the website
--	Upcoming meeting with Professor Hurlbert this afternoon; will focusing on clarifying project description + start thinking about user stories
--	Teddy will look more into Carolina Cloud App
--	Muyan shared his InVision design of the website so far; needs a lot of work; will look at other websites for ideas

-**Action items:**

--	Teddy: review Thomas’s description, create Github project repository, look more into Carolina Cloud App
--	Muyan: review Thomas’s description, update team rules, continue working on InVision design
--	Thomas: finalize description and update the website, meet with Professor Hurlbert to clarify any misunderstandings